lexcorp16/Events-Manager/CONTRIBUTING.md

 Mocha is the testing framework used for this app and we would love to keep it that way

-To get started with Mocha, check their official docs here.
+To get started with Mocha, check their official docs [here](mochajs.org).

-Looking forward to working with you..
+Happy Coding...